Too often, stigma, isolation, loneliness and shame follow a diagnosis of mental illness.

 DID YOU KNOW?

 Mental Illness impacts 1 in 5 adults.
 More than 11 million adults in the US experienced serious mental illness (SMI) in 2017.
 1

-Nearly 1 in 25 adults live with a serious mental illness.
+Nearly 1 in 25 adults live with a serious mental illness.2

 In Troubled Minds, Amy Simpson, whose family knows the trauma and bewilderment of mental illness, reminds us that people with mental illness are our neighbors and our brothers and sisters in Christ, and she shows us the path to loving them well and becoming a church that loves God with whole hearts and whole souls, with the strength we have and with minds that are whole as well as minds that are troubled.